opral/inlang-paraglide-js/docs/server-side-rendering.md

 - Handles URL localization/delocalization
 - Ensures locale state isolation between requests

-### Automatic re-directs
+### Automatic redirects

-The `paraglideMiddleware()` automatically re-directs requests to the appropriate localized URL.
+The `paraglideMiddleware()` automatically redirects requests to the appropriate localized URL.

-For example, assume that the cookie strategy preceeds the url strategy.
-If a request from a client is made where the client's locale cookie is set to `de`, the `paraglideMiddleware()` will re-direct the request from `https://example.com/page` to `https://example.com/de/seite`.
+For example, assume that the cookie strategy precedes the url strategy.
+If a request from a client is made where the client's locale cookie is set to `de`, the `paraglideMiddleware()` will redirect the request from `https://example.com/page` to `https://example.com/de/seite`.

 ```diff
 await compile({